Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

 “But I cannot change the history.
 I cannot change the past,” he continued, appealing to the filmmakers in the audience to continue to shine a light on Ukraine.

-“We can make sure the history record is set straight, and that the truth will prevail, and that the people of Mariupol and those who have given their lives will never be forgotten.
+“We can make sure the history record is set straight and that the truth will prevail, and that the people of Mariupol and those who have given their lives will never be forgotten.
 Because cinema forms memories and memories form history.”

-Currently, the US Congress is struggling to pass foreign aid to Ukraine, amid Republican opposition to the funding.
+Currently, the US Congress is struggling to pass aid to Ukraine, amid Republican opposition to the funding.

 Host Kimmel roasts Trump from the stage